Common Error Recipes¶

 Signal:

 TSOPT stalls, IRC branches look unstable, or MEP refinement stops unexpectedly.
-First checks:

 Confirm TS candidate quality with one dominant imaginary mode.